 Kids and the COVID-19 Vaccine: Your Questions Answered

-With the vaccine for children ages 5-11 approved, the experts at Children’s Hospital Los Angeles provide guidance for families.
+With the vaccine for children ages 6 months and older approved, the experts at Children’s Hospital Los Angeles provide guidance for families.

 By Marla Lehner

-Many families are eager to have their child vaccinated, but also have questions about the vaccine’s safety and efficacy.
+While many parents have gotten their children vaccinated, some families have questions about the vaccine’s safety and efficacy.
 We spoke to several experts at Children’s Hospital Los Angeles, including Michael Smit, MD, MSPH, Hospital Epidemiologist and Medical Director of Infection Prevention and Control, and Marisa Glucoft, MPH, Executive Director of Accreditation and Licensing, Infection Prevention and Emergency Management, to answer some frequently asked questions.

 Is the vaccine effective in children?